open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/updating-firmware.rst

 ..  _controller_version_difference:

 #.
-Verify your PCIe Host Hardware version by running ``oni-repl`` and typing "H"
+Verify your PCIe Controller Hardware version by running ``oni-repl`` and typing "H"
    into the command prompt.
-This will print a list of all hubs in the current ONI context, one of which will be the PCIe Host.
+This will print a list of all hubs in the current ONI context, one of which will be the PCIe Controller.

    .. code-block:: console